 Fortunately for Holden fans, the company did release a new Commodore for 1989.
 While based on the Opel Senator, it had considerable Australian development.
 Holden finally reached its 5,000,000th-car milestone in 1990.

 The VT series Commodore was probably the most significant Holden up to that point.
 Engineered from the start in left- and right-hand-drive models, it was the vanguard of Holden exports to the Middle East and Brazil, where the car was sold as Chevrolet Lumina and Chevrolet Omega respectively.
 The Statesman followed the Commodore to the Middle East as the Chevrolet Caprice, apeing the 1970s exports of an earlier Statesman to South Africa with this nameplate.
 With the arrival of GM product tsar Bob Lutz, Holden was identified as a centre of excellence for large cars.
 Lutz personally encouraged the exporting of the Monaro coupé as the Pontiac GTO to the US.
 It is also safe to say that without Lutz Holden might not have become the centre of development for the GM Zeta global large-car platform, the first fruit of which was the VE Commodore of 2006.
-Not only is VE exported, it forms the basis for the Chevrolet Camaro.
+Not only was VE exported, it formed the basis for the Chevrolet Camaro.

 comments powered by Disqus